Cheap FPV goggles with built-in 5.8G receiver from KDS Model

 KDS Kylin Vision FPV goggles review – First impressions

-The “Menu” button allows to switch between:
+The “Menu” button allows you to switch between:

 - brightness level setting;